VISA DIGITAL BENEFITS PLATFORM • SYSTEM DESIGN FOR CONFIGURATION OF CARD BENEFITS

 Benefit inheritance and cascading display

-Packages are where benefits become “real” for cardholders.
+Packages are where benefits become "real" for cardholders—and where the many-to-many complexity becomes most acute.
+A package is itself an object, but it's also a container for benefit objects, each of which carries its own attribute set, inheritance chain, and approval state.
 The UI needed to show not only which benefits were included, but how they were inherited or cascaded from parent packages, and how optional bundles and cardholder choices affected the final structure.

 Preventing conflicts when adding benefits

-Adding benefits isn’t just selecting from a list.
-The system enforces rules to prevent conflicts (e.g., a child benefit can’t be added if the parent is already included, or vice versa).
-These constraints were made visible in-context so users understand why something is blocked and how to proceed.
+Adding benefits isn't just selecting from a list.
+The system enforces rules to prevent conflicts—a child benefit can't be added if its parent is already included, because the child's attributes would be redundant or contradictory.
+These constraints were made visible in-context so users understand why something is blocked and exactly how to proceed, rather than hitting a wall with no explanation.

 Operational tooling: renewal email settings